 All the performances are incredible.
 If you only know the Lance Henriksen from his later career as a “straight to DVD” B-movie whore, well you need to see him here.
 This movie will remind you why Lance is a star.
 His performance here is fantastic; he’s like a tightly coiled spring that’s ready to explode at any moment (and he does explode … quite a few times).

 This is possibly the best vampire movie ever made.
 Writer-director Bigelow really injects some originality into an otherwise listless genre (and interesting enough, the term “vampire” is never used once the entire movie).
 She doesn’t try and re-write the genre, just update it and make it fresh.
 She doesn’t shy away from the violence either.
 The above-mentioned bar scene will have you peeking through your fingers and really empathizing with the guys in the bar.
 It’s got it all: great acting, great f/x, and a great ending.
 Bigelow offers a pretty damn clever solution to “curing” vampirism.
 Really clever.
 Don’t miss this one.

 Director: Kathryn Bigelow (also writer)

 Gore: 6.5 out of 10 skulls

 Zombie Mayhem: 0 out of 5 brains

 Afterwards: Here’s something to make you pretty sick to your stomach.
-Last year in July 2009, Near Dark was re-released onto DVD.
-But to try and cash in on the success of the Twilight (yech) movies, Near Dark got some new DVD cover art.
-Check it out below and compare it to the cover art of Twilight.
-I don’t think I need to say anything else … Yes I do: Why the FUCK would they wanna compare a classic masterpiece like Near Dark to that shitty Twilight series??
+Last year, July 2009, NEAR DARK was re-released onto DVD.
+But to try and cash in on the success of the TWILIGHT (yech) movies, NEAR DARK got some new DVD cover art.
+Check it out below and compare it to the cover art of TWILIGHT.
+I don’t think I need to say anything else … Yes I do: Why the F**K would they wanna compare a classic masterpiece like NEAR DARK to that shitty TWILIGHT series??
 Yeah yeah yeah; I know the answer is money.
-But for fuck’s sake …
+But for f**k’s sake …